Load Security

 - Keep irregular shaped items for the upper part of the load where it is not possible to place them centrally within the load.

-- Sacks
+- sacks

-- Timber
+- timber

-- Pallets
+- pallets

-Regardless of the load type, they will all require variant forms of restraint and loading in/on the vehicle and the equipment required to ensure full load security in all cases will undoubtedly vary from load to load.
+Regardless of the load type, they will all require various forms of restraint and loading in/on the vehicle and the equipment required to ensure full load security in all cases will undoubtedly vary from load to load.

-Iso Containers
+ISO Containers

 The majority of containers in use are constructed to International (ISO 1496) or British (BS 3951) standards.
-A common feature in the
+A common feature in the construction of these containers is that specially designed corner castings are incorporated which can be used in conjunction with twist locks fitted on the vehicle, to provide a simple and positive means of restraint.

 This type of container should only be carried on vehicles fitted with twist locks.
 Twist locks must be maintained in serviceable condition and a minimum of four used for each container carried.
 Provided that the twist locks are fully engaged and locked in position, the container will be adequately secured and no further restraint will be necessary.

-The operator is confronted with a number of problems when attempting to carry ISO containers on vehicles not equipped with twist locks.
+The operator is confronted with several problems when attempting to carry ISO containers on vehicles not equipped with twist locks.
 Unlike normal box type loads that spread their weight over a large area, containers are designed to stand on the twist lock sockets or feet that protrude down at each corner.
-With heavy containers this produces high point loading that could over-stress a normal platform floor.
-Other platform vehicles may have raised or wide section side ledges which would prevent the container from resting on the platform floor.
-The resultant interface between the side ledges and the container feet would offer little frictional resistance making it virtually impossible to secure the container on to the vehicle safely and the practice should be avoided.
+With heavy containers, this produces high point loading that could over-stress a normal platform floor.

 Source - Department for Transport